NREL-Sienna/PowerSystems.jl/docs/src/tutorials/creating_system.md

 ```@repl basics
 get_rating(retrieved_component)
 ```
-Notice that the value is now its "natural" value, 5.0 MW.
+Notice that the value is now its "natural" value, 5.0 MVA.

 Finally, let's change the `System`'s unit system to the final option, "DEVICE_BASE":
 ```@repl basics